NAISS-Training/NAISS-intro-week/docs/day5.md

 - how you transfer your data in/out from the sensitive systems
 - how you get access to the software you need at this system
 - how you use the job scheduler to run on the compute nodes
-- (If time allows, how to use IDEs, like RStudio, Jupyter, MATLAB or VSCodium)
+- (If time allows, how to start IDEs, like e.g. RStudio and Jupyter)

 !!! note